exratione/bounce/README.txt

 interface.
 Bounce empties out the email account it is configured to access, so you want it to have its own account for non-delivery reports.

+As noted in the Requirements section above, not all of the options for sending mail from Drupal respect the Return-Path set in a mail message.

-Depending on how your Drupal instance is set up to send mail, the Return-Path header set via Bounce may be overwritten or stripped by the mail software on the server (e.g. sendmail) or by a mail server en route to the final destination.
-Out of the box, a standard Drupal installation sends mail from the local server using the PHP mail() function, which is almost certainly going to see you losing the Return-Path.
-But then sending from the local server rather than through a dedicated mail server will cause you all sorts of other issues as well - such as being unable to respond properly to greylisting, which is definitely going to make you look like a spam source or mailbot.
+Out of the box, Drupal 7 will correctly set the Return-Path header if sending using the DefaultMailSystem mail system.
+This uses sendmail, however, to send mail from the local server directly.
+This will cause you all sorts of other issues - such as being unable to respond properly to greylisting, which is definitely going to make you look like a spam source or mailbot.
 If you are serious about being a good internet citizen when it comes to sending mail to your users, then you really should set up a mail server and send your outgoing mail through that server.

-If you have a mail server set up, then install and configure the SMTP Authentication Support module.
-This allows Drupal to send mail via your mail server, and should preserve the Return-Path header set by Bounce.
-If you're still losing the Return-Path header then the problem is a mail server configuration issue, not a Drupal issue.
+If you are using a mail module that correctly preserves the Return-Path but you are still losing the Return-Path header between sending and receiving then the problem is a mail server configuration issue, not a Drupal issue.
+It is quite possible, though not commonplace, for a mail server to be configured to override the Return-Path passed to it in an SMTP session.

--- Use SMTP Authentication Support!
-Use a Mail Server! --
+-- Use a Mail Server! --

-You should use the SMTP Authentication support module.
-You can use Bounce without the SMTP Authentication Support module, but it's not a good idea to do so unless you are using some other, equivelant module.
 You should absolute, definitely, always be sending outgoing mail through a full-featured mail server, and not via sendmail on the local web server.
 In terms of looking like a spammer, the harm you do yourself by sending from the local web server will likely outweigh most of what Bounce can do